Sharpiless/MPI-Flow/README.md

 Then, you will see the result in `./outputs` like that:
 <img src="outputs\image.png">

+## Checkpoints

+Checkpoints to reproduce our results in Table 1 can be downloaded in [Google Drive](https://drive.google.com/drive/folders/1q0UxlswSwZjLgLkEjUNmBuVi0LJfY_b7?usp=sharing).

 ## Contact
 If you have any questions, please contact Yingping Liang (liangyingping@bit.edu.cn).